This post may contain affiliate links.Please read our disclosure policy.

 Instructions

-• In the bowl of a stand mixer fitted with the paddle attachment, combine flour, 1/2 cup sugar, vanilla extract, egg, and the cold butter.
-Knead until the dough is smooth, cover and refrigerate for 30 minutes.
+• Make the crust: In the bowl of a stand mixer fitted with the paddle attachment, combine flour, sugar, vanilla, egg, cold butter, and salt.
+Mix until the dough is smooth.
+It will look like crumbs at first but will come together after 1-2 minutes.
+Give it a quick knead by hand, press it into a disc, cover it with plastic wrap, and refrigerate for 30 minutes while making the filling.

-• Peel the apples, and cut them into chunks.
-In a bowl, combine apples, 1/4 cup sugar, lemon juice, cinnamon, and 1-2 tbsp rum (optional).
+• Prepare filling: Peel and core the apples, then cut them into 1/2-inch chunks.
+In a bowl, combine apples, sugar, lemon juice, cinnamon, and rum (optional) until everything is evenly coated.

-• Use 3/4 of the dough for the bottom.
-Roll out the dough into a circle bigger than your baking pan, transfer to your pan and bring up the dough on the sites.
-Stab the bottom with a fork and sprinkle breadcrumbs on top.
+• Bottom and sides of the crust: Use 3/4 of the dough for the bottom.
+Roll out the dough into a circle about 2 inches bigger than your baking pan, transfer it to your pan, and bring up the dough on the sides.
+Pierce the bottom with a fork and sprinkle breadcrumbs on top.

 Nutrition